sendgrid/wordpress/readme.txt

 == Upgrade notice ==

-= 1.7.5 =
+= 1.7.6 =
+* Updated validation for email addresses in the headers field of the send test email form
+* Add ability to have and individual email sent to each recipient by setting x-smtpapi-to in headers = 1.7.5 =
 * Fixed an issue with the reset password email from Wordpress
 * Updated validation for email addresses